 Especially for markers that have bad quality, ink drop accidents are frequent and could happen unexpectedly at any time.
 So, many professors and teachers don’t want to ruin their shirts using markers.

 Whiteboard has 0.42 as a friction coefficient which is not good for writing.
 It makes writing over smooth, which students or professors lose control of, and make it hard for them to draw or make straight lines.

-You can notice that writing quality decrease by 50% when people are moving from whiteboard to chalkboard.
+You can notice that writing quality decreases by 50% when people are moving from whiteboard to chalkboard.
 As a result, make a lot of mathematicians keep using chalkboards over whiteboards.

-Otherwise making a thick line at once is impossible to do by markers, whereas chalk users can choose any thickness line they want from 0.5cm to 5cm with one chalk piece.
+Otherwise making a thick line at once is impossible to do with markers, whereas chalk users can choose any thickness line they want from 0.5cm to 5cm with one chalk piece.